Do you have good reasons to study Chinese? But which one? Do you know the Chinese language comes in hundreds of forms and varieties?

 Many also speak the official languages in many other autonomous areas.
 Tibetans, for example, have official status in Tibet’s Autonomous Region, whereas Mongolians have official status in Inner Mongolia.

-Hong Kong and Macau have different official languages (Cantonese, English, and Portuguese) than the mainland.
+Hong Kong and Macau have official languages (Cantonese, English, and Portuguese) that differ from the mainland.
 Thus, they are exempt from Mandarin Chinese language restrictions.

 Do you wish to take one of the Mandarin language exams?
 The good news is you have two options — HSK from China and Taiwan’s TOCFL.